 The Rx Study Planner is in Google Docs, so the first thing you need to do is make a copy of it and name it.

 Please note that the Rx Study Planner won't work in Microsoft Excel.

-The first thing you do to set up your Rx Study Planner is go to the Daily tab.
-Set up a daily plan that during the first couple of days is seems easy because by the end of those one and a half months of concentrated studying it's not going to seem nearly as easy.
+To set up your Rx Study Planner, go to the Daily tab.
+Set up a daily plan that might seem easy to you at first.
+Because, after a few weeks or months of concentrated studying, it's not going to seem nearly as easy.
 Then enter how many hours you plan to set aside for the following areas:

 - Sleep: Note your sleep requirements and input the number of hours of sleep you need to function optimally